DFE-Digital/get-into-teaching-contract-test-fixtures/README.md

 $ ruby ./generate.rb
 ```

-this will update the candidate data files in the contract folder.
+This process will update the candidate data files in the contract folder.
 The generated files will need to be included in all the component test suites so that they all run against the same set of contract scenarios.